Kathryn Bigelow: 2017–present

 She served as executive producer of Triple Frontier, a film that she was originally going to direct.
 She gave up directing duties to J. C. Chandor to focus on other projects.
 Bigelow also directs commercials.
-She is represented internationally by commercial production company SMUGGLER, where she has directed commercials for the Army National Guard, Budweiser and AT&T, some of which were broadcast during the Super Bowl.
-In 2022, Bigelow was nominated by the Directors Guild of America for Outstanding Directorial Achievement in Commercials for Apple's "Hollywood In Your Pocket".
+She is represented internationally by commercial production company SMUGGLER, where she has directed commercials for the Army National Guard, Budweiser, and AT&T, some of which were broadcast during the Super Bowl.
+In 2022, Bigelow was nominated by the Directors Guild of America for Outstanding Directorial Achievement in Commercials for Apple's "Hollywood in Your Pocket".

 In May 2024, Netflix announced that Bigelow would be directing a new feature film for the streaming platform.
 The film, titled A House of Dynamite, is "centered on a group of White House officials scrambling to deal with an incoming missile attack".
 The cast includes Idris Elba, Rebecca Ferguson, Tracy Letts, Greta Lee, and Jared Harris.
+A House of Dynamite had its world premiere in the main competition of the 82nd Venice International Film Festival on September 2, 2025, where it was nominated for the Golden Lion.

 Other ventures

-In November 1976, she appeared in a political 56-minute film, entitled "Struggle in New York" which involved conceptual artists Art & Language.
+In November 1976, she appeared in a political, 56-minute film, entitled "Struggle in New York", which involved conceptual artists Art & Language.

 In the early 1980s, Bigelow modeled for a Gap advertisement.
-Her acting credits include Lizzie Borden's 1983 film Born in Flames as a feminist newspaper editor, and as the leader of a cowgirl gang in the 1988 music video of Martini Ranch's "Reach", which was directed by James Cameron.
+Her acting credits include Lizzie Borden's 1983 film Born in Flames, as a feminist newspaper editor, and as the leader of a cowgirl gang in the 1988 music video of Martini Ranch's "Reach", which was directed by James Cameron.